Anglo-Saxon dress: Overgarment

 Anglo-Saxon men of 5th and 6th century England dressed alike regardless of social rank.
 The fashions during this time consisted of the cloak, tunic, trousers, leggings, and accessories.
 Short textile-made cloaks are seen on Roman sculptures of Germanic captives.
 It has been determined that cloaks were composed of cloth and clasped on one shoulder.
 Men wearing similarly styled cloaks, clasped with circular brooches, occur in late era Anglo-Saxon drawings and paintings.
 It is probable that this style of clothing was worn by Germanic tribes on the continent and later when they migrated to England.
 Male burial artefacts from the fifth to the seventh centuries rarely include brooches; any metalwork uncovered have usually been pins found in the chest area of the body.
 It is likely that men in this period used brooches made of perishable material, secured their cloaks with leather or cloth laces, covered themselves with cloaks without using clasps, or used poncho-style cloaks.

-Because of the lack of Anglo-Saxon male burial finds, archaeologist have looked to earlier period writings from Europe and earlier century finds from Scandinavian peat bogs to predict what Anglo-Saxon men might have worn.
+Because of the lack of Anglo-Saxon male burial finds, archaeologists have looked to earlier period writings from Europe and earlier century finds from Scandinavian peat bogs to predict what Anglo-Saxon men might have worn.
 It is probable that a short, fur-lined cloak was used with the skin of the animal faced outward and the fur brushed against the undergarments.

 Main garment

 Roman writers and sculpture of Germanic men depict knee-length or shorter tunics with either short or long sleeves.
 Clasps were not needed to hold the tunic together because when pulled over the head it would sit snugly around the neck without the use of lacing or ties, indicating that the garment was one continuous piece.
-A belt or girdle was usually worn with the tunic and might have had a buckle, and, as Anglo-Saxon historian, Gale Owen-Crocker states, "pouched over the belt".
+A belt or girdle was usually worn with the tunic and might have had a buckle, and, as Anglo-Saxon historian Gale Owen-Crocker states, "pouched over the belt".
+Wrist openings could be closed with wrist clasps.

 Historians are reasonably confident that Anglo-Saxon men wore trousers.
 The Roman poet Ovid described the wearing of trousers by Germanic barbarians.
 Ankle-length trousers are also seen on Roman sculptures of Germanic men, often with a short tunic, tied around the waist with a belt or draped with a cloak.
 It is probable that Anglo-Saxon men wore either baggy or narrow trousers, belted at the waist and possibly attached to the legs with either garters or leggings.
 If loose, the excess material was bunched around the waist and, as Owen-Crocker describes, "hung in folds around the legs".
 Garters or leggings probably accompanied narrow trousers.